james/london-decom-membership/README.md

 * Log into the membership app with an admin account, and go to the admin 'Membership Codes' page.
 * Ensure you have enough membership codes generated for your need.
 Be generous (if you have 1,000 people, maybe generate 1,500 codes).
 This is to ensure we don't run out of access tokens.
 If not, generate some codes.
 * Download the CSV file on that page.
+* Update: Eventbrite has restricted uploads to 500 at a time, so use a (CSV splitter)[https://extendsclass.com/csv-splitter.html] to split your file if you have more than 500 codes
 * Go to "Manage" for your Eventbrite event.
-Go to "Invite & Promote" then "Discount & Access Codes".
+Go to "Tickets" then "Promo Codes".
-* Click "New Code" > "This event only" > "Coded access to hidden tickets" > Choose the ticket or tickets you want to be made available to members > Choose "CSV list of codes", and upload the CSV file you downloaded previously.
+* Add your first file
-* From "Uses", choose "Limited To", and then input the number of tickets you want each member to be allowed to buy.
-Our current plan is to allow 2 tickets per member.
+* From "Ticket Limit", choose "Limited To", and then input the number of tickets you want each member to be allowed to buy.
+Our current plan is to allow 1 ticket per member.
+* Check "Reveal hidden tickets during checkout"
+* Choose "Apply code to" "Only certain hidden tickets", then click "Select" and choose the ticket type you want.
-* Click "Continue" > "Save & Finish" > Done!
+* Click "Save" > Done!

 ## Contributing